Abusayem99133/Abusayem99133/README.md

 ### <div align="center">Hi 👋, I'm Md.Rokonuzzaman Sayem
-A passionate Junior frontend developer from Bangladesh, I have developed my skills in HTML,CSS,JavaScript,React,Tailwind CSS,Express js,MongoDB,Node js.Also ienergetic,enthusiastic,and always ready to learn new things.I like to update in my learni everydays.
+A passionate Junior frontend developer from Bangladesh, I have developed my skills in HTML,CSS,JavaScript,React,Tailwind CSS,Express js,MongoDB,Node js.Also ienergetic,enthusiastic,and always ready to learning new things.I like to update in my learni everydays.
 I am eager to leverage my skills and knowledge to make a meaningful contribution to the field of front-end development.</div>

 - 🔭 I’m currently working on [Github Profilinator] https://github.com/Abusayem99133